Hybrid Task and Motion Planning with Reactive Collision Handling for Multi-Robot Disassembly of Complex Products: Application to EV Batteries: Experimental Study

 In Case Study II, we additionally evaluate the \textbf{manipulability index}, a configuration-dependent measure of dexterity.
 It quantifies the arm’s ability to generate end-effector motion across directions, enabling comparison of motion planners and highlighting proximity to singular configurations, particularly informative in cluttered or dynamic scenes.
 We compute the index following Yoshikawa’s formulation \cite{doi:10.1137/0607034}.
 In Case Study II, manipulability is evaluated using Yoshikawa’s index, denoted \(w\) \cite{doi:10.1137/0607034}.
 Joint and end-effector velocities satisfy $\dot{x} = J(q)\dot{q}$ where \(\dot{x}\), \(J(q)\), and \(\dot{q}\) denote the end-effector velocity, the Jacobian at configuration \(q\), and joint velocities, respectively.
 To characterise directional dexterity, we analyse the eigenvalues of \(JJ^{T}\) and report the condition number

 with larger values indicating proximity to singular configurations, thus loss of dexterity.

 In Case Study~III, we evaluate the \textbf{swept volume} to quantify the manipulator’s spatial footprint, the 3D region traversed by the links and end-effector over the trajectory.
 This metric is pertinent in multi-robot or human–robot settings, where lower swept volume implies reduced collision risk and better workspace utilisation.
-We compute it via a voxel-occupancy model: the workspace is discretised into cubes of edge \(h=1/r\) (resolution \(r\)), and the total volume is
+We compute it via a voxel-occupancy model using the same 0.03~m voxel size as the OctoMap collision representation, i.e., the workspace is discretised into cubes of edge \(h=0.03\,\mathrm{m}\), and the total volume is

 with \(N_{\text{occ}}\) the number of voxels occupied during motion.
 This provides a consistent basis for comparing planners in terms of spatial efficiency.
+Throughout all case studies, the near-collision trigger is fixed at $\varepsilon=0.15$~m, i.e., five occupancy cells, which provides a conservative but practical early-warning margin for reactive execution.